hoast/hoast-filter/README.md

 * `engine`: A custom function can be specified to use for filtering with instead of the default pattern matching.
 The function can be asynchronous and gets given one argument [the file data](https://github.com/hoast/hoast#modules) and requires one return value of type Boolean.
   * Type: `Function`
 	* Required: `If pattern not specified`
 * `patterns`: Glob patterns to match file paths with.
-If the engine function is set it will only give the function any files matching the pattern.
+If the engine function is set the file paths need match to the patterns for it to be passed onto the engine function.
   * Type: `String` or `Array of strings`
 	* Required: `If engine not specified`
 * `patternOptions`: Options for the glob pattern matching.
 See [planckmatch options](https://github.com/redkenrok/node-planckmatch#options) for more details on the pattern options.